 Making an Investment Decision

-As you can see, when you’d like your money in something other than the stock market or everyday savings accounts, investing in U.S. Government securities comes with a lot of options.
+As you can see, when you'd like your money in something other than the stock market or everyday savings accounts, investing in U.S. Government securities comes with many options.

-As an investor, you would need to determine which option from the array of investment products would best serve your needs.
+As an investor, you must determine which option from the array of investment products best serves your needs.

 To do that, you must first decide what level of investment risks you're willing to accept.

-If you are truly risk-averse, T-notes and T-bills would probably be the right choice.
-When you’re willing to accept a little more risk for the potential of higher returns, floaters would be the right call.
+T-notes and T-bills will probably be the right choice if you are genuinely risk-averse.
+Floaters would be the right call when you're willing to accept a little more risk for the potential of higher returns.

 - Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 - Certificate of Deposit (CD): What they are and how to use

 - What Do I Need to Know About Buying Bonds?